The King's Body Guard

 Today, the Yeomen of the Guard endure as both a symbol of loyalty and a nod to an England that once was: an England of pageantry, of duty, and of pride.
 They march with unwavering solemnity, a touch of historic grandeur threading through their every movement, embodying the timeless duty of a royal guard that serves not just to defend the sovereign, but to honour the nation itself.

-Below is a brief history of The Bodyguard and for a more detailed history see detailed history.
 For those intrigued by ceremonial details, fine descriptions of their uniforms and weaponry await within.
 We even lay to rest a few myths along the way.
 You may navigate by section for easy reference, or, should you be in possession of a leisurely afternoon and a flagon of ale, indulge in a deeper perusal.
 Either way, we hope you enjoy, and do share your thoughts with us through our Contact page.

 Their uniforms are Tudor-inspired and scarlet red, with a unique shoulder belt—a carbine belt—originally designed to support the harquebus, a weapon of considerable heft.
 Though the harquebus has long since disappeared from use, the crossbelt remains, proudly worn.
-See Uniforms and Weaponry.

 Pre-Creation